phalcon/documentation/docs/volt.md

 ```

 ### Extensions
-With extensions the developer has more flexibility to extend the template engine, and override the compilation of instructions, change the behavior of an expression or operator, add functions/filters, and more.
+With extensions, the developer has more flexibility to extend the template engine, override the compilation of instructions, change the behavior of an expression or operator, add functions/filters, and more.

 An extension is a class that implements the events triggered by Volt as a method of itself.
 For example, the class below allows to use any PHP function in Volt: